B-A-IntelliBots/AI-optimized-LQR-Lyapunov-Control-System/README.md

 This loop is concerned about governing the dynamic system to follow the reference velocity profiles as fast as possible.
 It incorporate LQR method with full order observer.
 ## Neural Network Training Process
 As stated previously, the neural network is responisble for selecting the optimal high level control gains that achieve a tade off between the three control objectives yeilding the best path to follow. this network takes the target (x,y) postion as input and outputs (Kp,Kth) control gains that determine how the path should look like toward the target point starting from the current point. first of all, the training data is gathered usingn MATLAB.
-This done by spaning the circle arround the robot with diameter of 1 meter, then for each target point
+This done by spaning set of target points within the circle arround the robot with diameter of 1 meter, then for each target point , the error metric formulated from the control objectives is calcuated for all possible control gains (after setting lower and upper limits for each gain), then the control gains that yeilds the smallest error is saved as a ground truth for training the neural network. you can find the codes for gathering the dataset in ******** then the neural network was trained using python within Google Colab, using the architechture shown below. you can find the training code in ********
+## MATLAB Simulation
+After training the neural network, the model was used to control the robot through various types of paths in MATLAB to validate the control scheme.
+You can find the simuation codes in ******* figures below showes some of the results on a single reference and circular and infinity-shaped trajectories.